Holy Chalice: Last Supper

-The Gospel of Matthew (26:27-29) says:
+The Gospel of Matthew (26:27–29) says:

 And He took a cup and when He had given thanks He gave it to them saying "Drink this, all of you; for this is My blood of the covenant, which is poured out for many for the forgiveness of sins.
 I tell you, I shall not drink again of the fruit of the vine until I drink it new with you in My Father's kingdom."

 This incident, traditionally known as the Last Supper, is also described by the gospel writers, Mark and Luke, and by the Apostle Paul in I Corinthians.
 With the preceding description of the breaking of bread, it is the foundation for the Eucharist or Holy Communion, celebrated regularly in many Christian churches.
-The Bible makes no mention of the cup except within the context of the Last Supper and gives no significance whatsoever to the object itself.
+Except within the context of the Last Supper, the Bible makes no mention of the cup, and ascribes no significance whatsoever to the object itself.

 St. John Chrysostom (347–407 AD) in his homily on Matthew asserted:

 The table was not of silver, the chalice was not of gold in which Christ gave His blood to His disciples to drink, and yet everything there was precious and truly fit to inspire awe.

-The pilgrim Antoninus of Piacenza (AD 570) in his descriptions of the holy places of Jerusalem, said that he saw "the cup of onyx, which our Lord blessed at the last supper" among many relics displayed at the Basilica erected by Constantine near to Golgotha and the Tomb of Christ.
+The pilgrim Antoninus of Piacenza (570 AD) in his descriptions of the holy places of Jerusalem, said that he saw "the cup of onyx, which our Lord blessed at the last supper" among many relics displayed at the Basilica erected by Constantine near to Golgotha and the Tomb of Christ.

 Herbert Thurston in the Catholic Encyclopedia (1908) concluded that:

 No reliable tradition has been preserved to us regarding the vessel used by Christ at the Last Supper.
 In the sixth and seventh centuries pilgrims to Jerusalem were led to believe that the actual chalice was still venerated in the church of the Holy Sepulchre, having within it the sponge which was presented to Our Saviour on Calvary.

 According to one tradition, Saint Peter brought it to Rome, and passed it on to his successors (the Popes).
 In 258, when Christians were being persecuted by Emperor Valerian and the Romans demanded that relics be turned over to the government, Pope Sixtus II instead gave the cup to one of his deacons, Saint Lawrence, who passed it to a Spanish soldier, Proselius, with instructions to take it to safety in Lawrence's home country of Spain.